 UI Element Essential Information Local Datastore column List of the configured datastores on this cluster, the local HX clusters.
 Map one local datastore to one remote datastore.
-Note The lock/unlock icon next to the datastore name indicates whether the dateastore encryption is enable or disabled: Locked icon: encryption enabled Unlocked icon: encryption disabled If encrypted local datastores are selected then only encrypted remote datastore information is displayed.
+Note The lock/unlock icon next to the datastore name indicates whether the dateastore encryption is enable disabled: • Locked icon: encryption enabled • Unlocked icon: encryption disabled If encrypted local datastores are selected then only encrypted remote datastore information is displayed.
 Remote Datastore column Pair the datastores between the HX clusters. a.
 To change the local datastore selection, remove the mapping to the current local datastore.
-From the pull-down menu in the Remote Datastore column, select Do not map this datastore . b.
-From the desired Local Datastore row, select a datastore from the Remote Datastore pull-down menu.
-This selects both the remote and local datastores in a single action.
+From the pull-down menu in the Remote Datastore column select Do not map this datastore . the Re he desired Local Datastore row, select a datastore from mote Datastore pull-down menu.
+This selects both the and local datastores in a single action.

-To protect VMs using SRM through disaster recovery orchestrator (DRO)1, click the Other DRO Protection tab and do the following:
+To protect VMs using SRM through disaster recovery orchestrator $(DRO)^{\underline{1}}$, click the Other DRO Protection tab and do the following:

-UI Element Essentia Essential Information Local Datastore column List of t List of the configured datastores on this cluster, the local HX cluster.
-Map on e local datastore to one remote datastore.
-Note The lock/unlock icon next to the datastore name indicates whether the dateastore encryption is enable or disabled: Locked icon: encryption enabled • Unlocked icon: encryption disabled If encrypted local datastores are selected then only encrypted remote datastore information is displayed.
+UI Element Essentia Essential Information

+Local Datastore column List of th List of the configured datastores on this cluster, the local HX cluster.
+Map one local datastore to one remote datastore.

+Map one

+Note Note The lock/unlock icon next to the datastore name indicates whether the dateastore encryption is enable disabled:

+Locked icon: encryption enabled

+• Unlocked icon: encryption disabled

+If encrypted local datastores are selected then only encrypted remote datastore information is displayed.